-We are working to phase these materials out, however if they are needed for performance and a better option isn't available, we will use them if less than 10% of the total composition.
+We are working to phase these materials out.
+If they are needed for performance and a better option isn’t available, we will aim for less than 10% of the total composition.

 These materials are not produced in an ethical or environmentally responsible way, and we will not use them.